p1-insta485-static

 /Users/awdeorio/src/eecs485/p1-insta485-static/env/bin/python

-$ which -a python # All python executables
+$ which -a python3 # All python executables

 There’s a package manager for Python installed in the virtual environment.
 That will help us install Python packages later.